jenniferolenchak/HollanderGroup/artifacts/architecture.md

 # Input/Output

-See Code Complete, Chapter 3
+To ensure what information being entered by the user meets requirements and follows a proper format, IO errors will be detected at the field level

 # Error Processing

-To ensure what information being entered by the user meets requirements and follows a proper format, IO errors will be detected at the field level.
+The system will take an activate approach to error detection.
+Everytime a user enters data, it will automatically check for validity.

 # Fault Tolerance

 If a user enters invalid information into a field, the data will be disregarded an error message will be displayed containing the proper specifications of the field.

 # Architectural Feasibility

 # Overengineering